What is a digital creator?

 How is a digital creator different from an influencer?

-Creators are known for their expertise, passion, and skill in their chosen area, whether it's photography, writing, art, cooking, or any other creative pursuit.
+Creators are known for their expertise, passion, and skill in their chosen area, whether it’s photography, writing, art, cooking, or any other creative pursuit.
 Their goal is to entertain, educate, or inspire their audience through their content, often contributing something new and unique to the online landscape.
-A creator's income can come from a variety of sources, such as sponsorships, membership, merchandising sales, or ad revenue.
+A creator’s income can come from a variety of sources, such as sponsorships, membership, merchandising sales, or ad revenue.
+Selling digital products like e-books and online courses is also a popular and profitable monetization method for creators, allowing them to share their expertise while generating income.

-what is a digital creator Digital creators are known for their expertise and passion, about topics like as food
+Digital creators are known for their expertise and passion, about topics like as food

 An influencer, on the other hand, is an individual who wields a certain level of authority, credibility, and reach within a specific online community or industry.
 Influencers have cultivated a significant following on social media – often in the hundreds of thousands or even millions – and possess the power to impact the opinions, behaviors, and decisions of their audience.